warewulf/warewulf/userdocs/contents/containers.rst

    As with any mount command, both the source and the target must exist.
 This is why the example uses the ``/mnt/`` directory location, as it is almost always present and empty in every Linux distribution (as prescribed by the LSB file hierarchy standard).

 When the command completes, if anything within the container changed, the container will be rebuilt into a bootable static object automatically.

+If the files ``/etc/passwd`` or ``/etc/group`` where updated, there will be an additional check if the users are in sync as described in Syncuser section.

 Creating Containers From Scratch
 ================================